The adjacent Hindman's theorem for uncountable groups

-We introduce the needed terminology to state our uncountable Adjacent Hindman theorem and prove a preliminary result to rule out trivial cases.
-We use multiplicative notation for groups since our groups are not necessarily abelian.
+We begin by introducing the terminology needed to state our uncountable Adjacent Hindman's Theorem, and prove a preliminary result to rule out trivial cases.
+We use multiplicative notation for groups since our groups are not necessarily Abelian.
 We first generalize the idea of adjacent finite products from countable to uncountable.

-\begin{definition} If $G$ is a group, $\mu$ is an ordinal, and $(g_\alpha\big|\alpha<\mu)$ is a $\mu$-sequence of elements of $G$, we define its set of {\bf adjacent finite products} to be
+\begin{definition} If $G$ is a group, $\mu$ is an ordinal, and $(g_\alpha\big|\alpha<\mu)$ is a sequence of elements of $G$, we define its set of {\bf adjacent finite products} to be

-(On occasion, if the group is abelian, we may write $\afs$ instead and use additive notation.) \end{definition}
+(On occasion, if the group is Abelian, we may write $\afs$ instead and use additive notation.) \end{definition}

 The products considered are only of finitely many adjacent indices.
 As a result of that, if we decompose $\mu=\omega\cdot\nu+m$ by the division algorithm, it is always the case that